EMPIRE ENGLAND versus EVIL ENGLAND! – 6

 What you have queried is what is doled out by many years of insipid formal education and by other media including the films.

 I can quite easily repudiate everything claimed by these centres.
 However, the subject matter is quite huge and complicated.
 And to counter all the fraudulent claims, it would require at least 200 thousand words.
-Since that is not possible, I will mere list of the things on which you can ponder on at leisure.
+Since that is not possible, I will merely list of the things on which you can ponder on at leisure.
 In case, you want more details, I am willing to elaborate, as soon as I get some spare time.

 The following list headings will give you ample things to think about.